astronomer/astro-docs/cloud/stable/04_customize-airflow/06_airflow_api.md

 The first step to calling the Airflow API on Astronomer is to create a Deployment-level Service Account, which will assume a user role and set of permissions and output an API Key that you can use to authenticate with your request.

-You can create a Service Account either via the Astronomer UI or the Astronomer CLI.
+You can create a Service Account via either the Astronomer UI or the Astronomer CLI.

 > **Note:** If you just need to call the Airflow API once, you can create a temporary Authentication Token (_expires in 24 hours_) on Astronomer Cloud in place of a long-lasting Service Account.
 To do so, simply navigate to: https://app.gcp0001.us-east4.astronomer.io/token and skip to Step 2.

 ### Create a Service Account via the Astronomer UI

-To create a Service Account via the Astronomer UI, follow the steps below.
+To create a Service Account via the Astronomer UI:

 1. Log in to the Astronomer UI.
-2. Navigate to **Deployment** > **Service Accounts**.
+2. Go to **Deployment** > **Service Accounts**.
    ![New Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-new-service-account.png)
 3. Give your Service Account a **Name**, **User Role**, and **Category** (_Optional_).
    > **Note:** In order for a Service Account to have permission to push code to your Airflow Deployment, it must have either the Editor or Admin role.
 For more information on Workspace roles, refer to [Roles and Permissions](/docs/cloud/stable/manage-astronomer/workspace-permissions/).

    ![Name Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-name-service-account.png)
 4. Save the API Key that was generated.
 Depending on your use case, you may want to store this key in an Environment Variable or secret management tool of choice.

    ![Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-api-key.png)

 ### Create a Service Account via the Astronomer CLI